Q70 (New York City bus)

 The LaGuardia Link Q70 Select Bus Service bus route is a public transit line in Queens, New York City, running primarily along the Brooklyn–Queens Expressway.
 It runs between the 61st Street–Woodside station—with transfers to the New York City Subway and Long Island Rail Road—and Terminals C and B at LaGuardia Airport, with intermediate stops at the Jackson Heights–Roosevelt Avenue/74th Street station and at 94th Street.
 This route is operated by MTA Regional Bus Operations under the MTA Bus Company brand.

 The route was created on September 8, 2013, as a limited-stop route.
 The Q70 Limited bus was part of a program to create faster bus service between Woodside, Jackson Heights, and LaGuardia Airport.
 On September 25, 2016, it became a Select Bus Service route with the branding LaGuardia Link.
 The Q70 route started using articulated buses in June 2020 because of increased ridership, and it has been fare-free since April 2022.
 The Q70 served nearly 1.2 million passengers in 2014, the first full year of operation, which increased to nearly 1.95 million passengers in 2019.
+It has a daily ridership of 9,000.